© Croydon Astronomical Society 2012 Croydon, Surrey, England, UK Registered Charity No. 251560

 The Croydon Astronomical Society is a registered charity whose objectives are to help and educate members and the public to acquire a knowledge of astronomy and allied subjects.
 The CAS does not charge a subscription but instead rely on the generosity of our members and visitors in donating what they can afford as well as buying tickets for our raffle, which is a feature of the lecture evenings.
 Donations are used to finance the activities of the Society.

-We have a library containing books on astronomy.
-This is open during the meetings at the Royal Russell School.
-Members may borrow books on production of their membership card.
-In addition we have a reference library at our observatory at Kenley that contains books that are useful during observing.
+In addition we have a reference library at our observatory at Kenley which contain books that are useful during observing.

 History of The Croydon Astronomical Society